trashtalketernal/simple_test_cpp/README.md

-This is my simple test case that i made out of curiosity.
+This is my simple test case that i made out of curiosity(Two number multiplication).

 The results were expected and really indicative